ob7/sublime-text-snippets/README.md

-I don't use sublime text anymore.
+I don't use sublime text anymore, I've gone strictly console.
+But I'll leave this up for others, Sublime Text is the way to go if your using a GUI.